justin-p/ansible-terraform-template/README.md

 }
 ```

-In our ansible code we would define a additional play against the the ansible group `db` to configure our database host.
+In the ansible code we would define a additional play against the ansible `db` group to configure the database host.

 ```yaml
 ---